Gas vs Electric Dryers: Pros and Cons & What To Choose

 • Maintenance and Repair Costs

-For gas dryers, there is the possibility of gas leakage that can cause carbon monoxide (CO) poisoning.
-Moreover, the gas can cause an ignition or explosion, which is why homeowners should always make sure to have a well-ventilated laundry area like a basement laundry room, for instance.
+For gas models, there is the possibility of leakage that can cause carbon monoxide (CO) poisoning.
+Moreover, they can cause an ignition or explosion, which is why homeowners should always make sure to have a well-ventilated laundry area like a basement laundry room, for instance.

 Are Dryers That Are Gas Or Electric Better?